voxel51/fiftyone/app/packages/plugins/README.md

 - `tagSample(options)`
 - `nextSample()` / `prevSample()`

-Note: this list will intentionally start small and be added to when plugin developers need them.
+Note: additional actions will be added as needed.
+We would like to keep this list as minimal as possible.